Rollins Pass Road Status

 • HELP IMPROVE THIS PAGE: Noticed different conditions than what’s described?
 Let us know by email.

-A consistent blanket of 6 inches (or more) of snow is needed for snowmobiles or any other over-the-snow motorized vehicles.
-This US Forest Service depth requirement not only helps keep your machine from getting damaged but also helps preserve the underlying road as well.
+Please remember: a consistent blanket of 6 inches (or more) of snow is needed for snowmobiles or any other over-the-snow motorized vehicles.
+This US Forest Service depth requirement not only helps keep your machine from getting damaged but also helps preserve the underlying road and terrain as well.
 The west side of Rollins Pass (near Winter Park) is designated as a snowmobile trail only, meaning no cars or trucks—only snowmobiles or over the snow vehicles are allowed.
 (An over-snow vehicle is a motor vehicle that is designated for use over snow and that runs on a track or tracks and/or a ski or skis while in use over snow.)
-Some trails do require 12 inches of snow (or more); be sure to observe posted signs carefully and rely on the snowmobile use map.
+Some specific trails (N76) require 12 inches of snow or more; be sure to observe posted signs carefully and rely on the snowmobile use map.

 ⚠️ There are many blind curves—expect a snowmobile, person (skier, snowboarder, snowshoer, snowmobiler), or animal around each one and please keep within the speed limit—multiple snowmobile wrecks with “significant traumatic injuries” typically occur each season.
 Always ride on the right side of the trail—especially around corners, do not drink and drive/ride, don’t ride in wilderness, and respect speed limits. ⚠️

 Please stay safe and be backcountry smart; avalanches and avalanche deaths occur on Rollins Pass.
 Don’t rely on luck.
+Never let stoke cloud your judgment.
 Be prepared and carry an avalanche transceiver, shovel, and probe—as well as an avalanche airbag—and know how to use each in an emergency.
 Snowmobiling tips on what to pack can be found here.

 For more avalanche resources from CAIC, including how to find avalanche training courses, how to use the avalanche forecast, and other avalanche education resources, please tap here.
 Always monitor snow conditions and exercise extra caution on steep slopes, above timberline, and while navigating through drainages.